syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 #### Tooltip with rounded corners

-The options *RX* and *RY* are used to customize the corner radius of the tooltip rectangle.
+The options *RX* and *RY* are used to customize the corner radius of the tooltip's rectangle.

 {% highlight cshtml %}